 We also had a fish pedicure where little fish nibble the dead skin cells off your feet.
 If you have ticklish feet it can be challenging to put your feet in the water and get used to the crazy feeling of fish swimming around and nibbling!
 My feet were incredibly smooth afterwards though!

 Adjacent to the pier we found a challenging mini golf course as well as the Brighton Wheel which I’m sad to hear has since been removed.
-For 8 pounds per person it went around at least 3 times with interesting commentary on the history and sights of the area which will allowed us to get our bearings.
+It went around at least 3 times with interesting commentary on the history and sights of the area which enabled us to get our bearings.

 We also went on the Volks Railway from the Pier to the Marina which was the first public electric railway in the world.
 Taking the Volks Railway cost around 2 pounds per person, though I didn’t think there was much to see at the end – it’s certainly about the journey not the destination!